ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 - [OWASP Top 10 CICD risks](https://owasp.org/www-project-top-10-ci-cd-security-risks/)

-### A Taste of Privacy Threat Modeling (Kim Wuyts)
+### A Taste of Privacy Threat Modelling (Kim Wuyts)

 Kim kicked off the conference with the first of many threat modelling talks but this one had a twist where it was about privacy rather than security and highlighted the use of [LINDDUN](https://www.linddun.org/).
-I like when people bring real life threat modelling into their talks and Kim didn't disappoint.
+I like when people bring real-life threat modeling into their talks and Kim didn't disappoint.
 She used the analogy of her kid going into an ice-cream shop and wanting pretty much everything and settling on a cone with three scoops.
-As a parent you do a threat model and think - the top scoops is going to fall off, the middle scoop the child doesn't even like that flavour, the bottom scoop is going to melt and you're going to have to eat it and the child is simply going to take a big bite out of the bottom of the cone!
-Even with this real life example you can utilise the [4 questions](https://github.com/adamshostack/4QuestionFrame) ( modifyied slightly) from Adam Shostack
+As a parent you do a threat model and think - the top scoops is going to fall off, the middle scoop the child doesn't even like that flavour, the bottom scoop is going to melt, and you're going to have to eat it and the child is simply going to take a big bite out of the bottom of the cone!
+Even with this real-life example, you can utilise the [4 questions](https://github.com/adamshostack/4QuestionFrame) (modified slightly) from Adam Shostack

 1. What's going on
 2. What can go wrong